neubri/kelasku/server/api_doc.md

 Description:

-- Get quiz with questions (without correctAnswer for security)
+- Get quiz with questions (without correctAnswer and explanation for security during quiz)

 Request: